Skilled Worker Visa Extension Guide

 How much does a Skilled Worker visa renewal cost?

-The cost of applying for a Skilled Worker visa renewal will depend on the applicant’s circumstances and how long they’ll be working in the UK.
+The cost of applying for a Skilled Worker visa renewal will depend on the applicant’s circumstances and how long they will be working in the UK.

-Skilled Worker – a job on the Immigration Salary List where a certificate of sponsorship has been issued for three years or less – main applicant and dependants for the applications made with a Certificate of Sponsorship issued on or after 4 April 2024 £551
+Skilled Worker – a job on the Immigration Salary List where a certificate of sponsorship has been issued for three years or less – main applicant and dependants £590

-Skilled Worker, shortage occupation where a certificate of sponsorship has been issued for over three years – main applicant and dependants for the applications made until 3 July 2024 with a Certificate of Sponsorship issued before 4 April 2024 £1,084
+Skilled Worker, shortage occupation where a certificate of sponsorship has been issued for over three years – main applicant and dependants £1,160

-Skilled Worker – a job on the Immigration Salary List- Health and Care Visa – where a certificate of sponsorship has been issued for three years or less – main applicant and dependants for the applications made with a Certificate of Sponsorship issued on or after 4 April 2024 £284
+Skilled Worker – a job on the Immigration Salary List- Health and Care Visa – where a certificate of sponsorship has been issued for three years or less – main applicant and dependants £304

-Skilled Worker – a job on the Immigration Salary List – Health and Care Visa – where a certificate of sponsorship has been issued for over three years – main applicant and dependants for the applications made with a Certificate of Sponsorship issued on or after 4 April 2024 £551
+Skilled Worker – a job on the Immigration Salary List – Health and Care Visa – where a certificate of sponsorship has been issued for over three years – main applicant and dependants £590

-In addition to the visa application fee, the worker will also have to pay the Immigration Healthcare surcharge for each year of stay.
+In addition to the visa application fee, the worker will also have to pay the Immigration Healthcare surcharge for each year of stay, unless exempt.
 An additional fee of £19.20 may also apply for the applicant to submit their biometric information.

 The application fee, healthcare surcharge and any biometric fee are the applicant’s responsibility, although as their UK sponsor, unless an exception applies, an Immigration Skills Charge is payable each time you assign a CoS to an individual on the Skilled Worker route.